AbdulmalikAlayande/xano-ai-hackathon/README.md

 ## 🔑 Authentication

-All endpoints require an API key passed as a query parameter:
+All endpoints require an API key passed as a query parameter except the `/api-key/generate` and `/docs` endpoints:

 ```
 ?api_key=nga_your_api_key_here